pallets/click/docs/testing.rst

 Context Settings
 -----------------
 Additional keyword arguments passed to :meth:`CliRunner.invoke` will be used to construct the initial :class:`Context object <click.Context>`.
-For example, to run your tests against a fixed terminal width equal to 60:
+For example, setting a fixed terminal width equal to 60:

 .. code-block:: python
    :caption: sync.py